-Individuals with injuries or disabilities have difficulty utilizing typical workout machines due to a lack of accessibility to exercise equipment.
+Individuals with injuries or disabilities have trouble utilizing typical workout machines due to a lack of accessible exercise equipment.
 Among these affected individuals are wheelchair users.
 People require wheelchairs for a multitude of physical disabilities or injuries to the brain, spinal cord, or lower extremities.
 The majority of exercise machines are not designed for wheelchair use, and thus exercise options for wheelchair users are limited.
 To solve this issue, modifications must be made to current manufactured machines.
-A standard Matrix rowing machine will be adapted to accommodate wheelchair users while retaining its original functionality for non-wheelchair users [1].
+A standard Matrix rowing machine will be adapted to accommodate individuals who require the use of a wheelchair while retaining its original functionality for non-wheelchair users [1].
 The Adaptive Rower will secure the wheelchair/user to the rowing machine, preventing the user from both tipping backwards and falling forwards out of the wheelchair during the workout.
-This modified design will increase the accessibility and ease of use of the rowing machine, ensure the proper rowing form is maintained, and ultimately help to improve the overall well-being of wheelchair users through exercise.
+This modified design will increase the accessibility and ease of use of the rowing machine, ensure the proper rowing form is maintained, and ultimately help to improve overall well-being through exercise for wheelchair users.